 You can ring Jo Rodgers on 06 835 9200 and she can create water-take forms that you can fill in and email to her, or you can print off, fill in and then fax or post to the council.

 No. You enter the daily readings on the irrigation consent.
 Then, when you have a frost, you enter the date, time and meter readings when you started and finished frost protection.
 This is the only time you need to put readings against the frost consent.

 If you contact one of approved installers and have your well Tamper Tagged, you can stop taking water meter readings and we will make your consent as non-exercised.
 If you need to start irrigating again you need to contact us about cutting the tag, and starting to report readings again.

 You need to check with your lessee that they have telemetry and GPS attached to the portable pump.
-The council also need to know the property is leased so that the portable pump can be set up with your consent.
+The Regional Council also need to know the property is leased so that the portable pump can be set up with your consent.
 If you are unsure about the lessee’s pump, please get in touch with us, as we have details about which pumps have been set up correctly.

 Disclaimers and Copyright